giobel/giobel.github.io/scripts/doc_iterativeSum.md

 <div id="imageContainer1"></div>

-Problem: I have exported the quantities from Revit and I want to combine a list of files together into one single file.
+Problem: I have exported some quantities from Revit and I want to combine a list of files together into one single file.

 <img src="/scripts/img/iterativeSum2.PNG" width="900">